4 July 2017

-CIHT is running an all-day event on 4th July 2017 entitled Streets of the Future.
+CIHT ran an all-day event on 4th July 2017 entitled Streets of the Future.

 The way we think about our streets and how they operate in the future is increasingly important.
 New technologies and innovations in development and design will move this forward, helping us understand and adapt to climate change, tackle air pollution and address resilience issues.

-This event will look at place shaping and how we deliver for people, understanding user behaviour and future demands and trends.
-Speakers will help delegates understand a holistic view of how you design good urban space, enabling the building of diverse, inclusive places and liveable places.
-The programme, seeking to understand key factors in developing our streets of the future will see the afternoon session run as workshops.
-Delegates will be asked to consider what vision of the future do we want as transportation professionals and what are the implications?
+This event looked at place shaping and how we deliver for people, understanding user behaviour and future demands and trends.
+Speakers helped delegates understand a holistic view of how you design good urban space, enabling the building of diverse, inclusive places and liveable places.
+The programme, seeking to understand key factors in developing our streets of the future saw the afternoon session run as workshops.
+Delegates were asked to consider what vision of the future do we want as transportation professionals and what are the implications?

 Space at 119

 119 Britannia Walk

 Andrew is the Director of Policy and Technical Affairs for The Chartered Institution of Highways and Transportation, which represents over 14,000 members from the highways and transportation sector in over 85 countries worldwide.
 Members come from a range of professional backgrounds relating to the building, maintenance, operation, design and planning of transportation networks.

 Throughout his career Andrew has been focussed on the development of improved highway services in the UK.
 He is experienced in operating at a strategic, tactical and operational level across a wide range of authorities and organisations and has over 25 years’ experience of developing partnership approaches to service delivery.
 Before joining CIHT Andrew was Director of Central and Local Government services at Atkins where he provided advice to a range of clients in the sector.